flaforgue/starter-openapi/readme.md

 # OpenAPI documentation for E-CRM Factory API

 This project contains a starter for an openapi documentation including a basic CRUD (for a `users` resource), pagination and some other recurrent needs.
-Pensez à mettre à jour la réponse 422 qui dépend de l'outil de validation ou du framework utilisé.
+Mind to update the 422 response, which depends on the validation tool/framework used by your project.

 ## Project setup